cairis-platform/cairis/about.md

 <h2>Is CAIRIS used in the real world?</h2>

 CAIRIS has been used in a number of real-world case studies.
-You can read about some of these studies [here]({{site.baseurl }}/papers).
 We're currently working with a number of companies (both large and small) who are looking to adopt CAIRIS.

 We're always interested in hearing from others interested in adopting the tool, so please [get in touch](mailto:sfaily@bournemouth.ac.uk) if you want to use CAIRIS and need help getting started.